 Journaling: A Purposeful Approach to Reflection, Clarity & Truth

 Journaling is more than just writing, it is a sacred space where your heart meets truth, your thoughts find clarity, and your spirit is refreshed through reflection.
-Throughout Scripture, we are encouraged to remember, write, and meditate.
-Journaling invites us into a deeper relationship with God and ourselves by slowing us down long enough to listen.
+Scripture invites us to remember, write, and meditate as we slow down long enough to listen.

 Reflection gives us the opportunity to look back and recognize God’s hand in our lives.